achak11/portfolio_site/README.md

 - **Contact Form**
   - Validation with shake animation if fields are empty
-  - Success message with confetti + checkmark
+  - Success message with checkmark
   - Sends emails via **Nodemailer** with SMTP credentials

 - **Dark / Light Theme**